satellite-image-deep-learning/techniques/README.md

 * [felicette](https://github.com/plant99/felicette) -> Satellite imagery for dummies.
 Generate JPEG earth imagery from coordinates/location name with publicly available satellite data.
 * [imagehash](https://github.com/JohannesBuchner/imagehash) -> Image hashes tell whether two images look nearly identical.
 * [xbatcher](https://github.com/pangeo-data/xbatcher) -> Xbatcher is a small library for iterating xarray DataArrays in batches.
 The goal is to make it easy to feed xarray datasets to machine learning libraries such as Keras.
+* [fake-geo-images](https://github.com/up42/fake-geo-images) -> A module to programmatically create geotiff images which can be used for unit tests

 ## Python deep learning toolsets
 * [torchvision-enhance](https://github.com/sshuair/torchvision-enhance) -> Enhance PyTorch vision for semantic segmentation, multi-channel images and TIF file